 This is a screenshot of our homepage, cbr.cbrpepper.org/Home.
 On our homepage, among many other resources, you'll find links and information for the most recent nine CBR releases.
 For each CBR topic and release, we provide links to a sample CBR, the training materials, the data set, and a link to access your CBR.
 This page also contains a link to join our mailing list to stay up to date on any announcements, a link to provide feedback on the CBRs, and a link to submit a CBR success story.
 We would love to hear how the CBR process worked for you and your organization.

-Thank you again for joining us today.
-I hope you found this webinar to be beneficial.
-If you have any questions, please submit a ticket to our Help Desk.
+Thank you again for joining us for this webinar.
+I hope you found it to be beneficial.
+If you have any questions about this or any other CBR, please reach out to us through our Help Desk.